ifraixedes/dev-toolbox/nodejs/nodemon-browsersync-sass/README.md

 The important directory is "dev", because it's where you have to add your files; "dist" directory is auto-generated, and basically create a "production" version of your site/app, then you shouldn't commit into your repository.

-In "__dev__" directory is where you have to create your files, you have the freedom in how to structure your server, frontend stuff must be settle into specific directories to be able to  with some exceptions, which are
+In "__dev__" directory is where you have to create your files, you have the freedom in how to structure your server, the current one it's my choice; frontend stuff must be settle into specific directories to be able to  with some exceptions, which are

 * __public/image__ should contains all the image files
 * __public/fonts__ should contains all the fonts files
 * __assets/styles__ subfolder contains all the "css" and "sass" files; "css" files will be __automatically added the browser prefixes__ and "scss" files will be compiled to "css" and left in "__public/styles__" directory; bear in mind that the main "scss" must be named "main.scss", which must import everything that you want to be compiled, the compiled file will be name __"main.css"__ and it will be dropped in "dist/styles".
   If you have styles that you don't want to be processed, just add them in "__public/styles__"

 * __assets/scripts__ contains all the ___javascripts___ files; the files will be optimised (concatenated and minified) by [uglify](https://github.com/mishoo/UglifyJS) and the result file, named __"bundle.js"__, will be dropped in "__public/scripts__".
   If you have scripts that you don't want to be added to "bundle.js", just add them in "__public/scripts__".